mg9/MorphAGram/README.md

 `write_grammar(appended_grammar, final_grammar_path)`<br/>

-#### b) Scholar-Seeded Setup
+#### b) Scholar-Seeded Setting
-The scholar-seeded setup seeds scholar information in the form of prefixes and suffixes into the grammar tree prior to running the learning phase.
-The setup first requires the preparation of an LK file (LK=Linguistic Knowledge).
+The Scholar-Seeded setting seeds scholar information in the form of prefixes and suffixes into the grammar tree prior to running the learning phase.
+The setting first requires the preparation of an LK file (LK=Linguistic Knowledge).
 An example LK file is shown below, where it may contain any number of prefixes and suffixes.

 *###PREFIXES###*<br/>
 *prefix1*<br/>